dudewheresmycode/TenFootGnome/README.md

 The main grid view will show the applications in your favorites list in a grid.
 To add a new application to your home screen grid:

+To manage your favorites:

+1. Exit the 10-foot interface (press `Q`), and go to your main applications list.
-1. Simply go to your applications overview.
-(Exit the 10-foot) right-click on the application you want to add and select Add to Favorites, or Remove from Favorites to remove the app from the grid.
+1. Right-click on the application you want to add and select Add to Favorites, or Remove from Favorites.
+1. Reopen the 10-foot interface and you should see your customized apps in the grid.
+See [this guide](https://help.ubuntu.com/stable/ubuntu-help/shell-apps-favorites.html.en) for more information.

 ---